Rush Limboy, as usual, having more fun than a human being should be allowed to have.

 When we get involved in public life, it means we're in a goldfish bowl.

-What do you mean without getting the politicians involved in his personal life?
+Without getting the politicians involved in his personal life, they all have been.

 What is this?

-Little gratuitous there, uh gratuitous there, uh, Chuck.
+A little gratuitous there, gratuitous there, Chuck.

-Chuck Wrangle here.
+Chuck Wrangell here.

-Uh I I know you're incredulous listening to this.
+I know you're incredulous listening to this.

 He talks about the Clintons.

-Well, maybe the fact that she stayed married solely for the political advantage to a serial adulterer who also committed sex acts with cigars in the Oval Office with a young girl, young enough to be his daughter, uh does that not embarrass you, Democrat?
+Well, maybe the fact that she stayed married solely for the political advantage to a serial adulterer who also committed sex acts with cigars in the Oval Office with a young girl, young enough to be his daughter, does that not embarrass you, Democrat?

 No, it obviously doesn't.

-But for some reason we've got to go out.
+But for some reason, we've got to go out.

 We can hit on Rudy for all his stuff while claiming that the Democrats never get involved in any of this.